Total Account Management

 Fixed Income Management

-Over the past 91 years, 20-year government bonds have provided an average annual total return of about 5.5%.
-For the ten years just ended, this figure rose to 6% due to a dramatic reduction in interest rates and a flight to safety by skittish equity investors.
+Over the past 93 years, 20-year government bonds have provided an average annual total return of about 5%.
+For the ten years just ended, this figure fell to 2% due to a dramatic reduction in interest rates since the 2008-09 Great Financial Crisis.
 The risk in achieving these returns is less than half that for stocks.
 We use fixed income securities to provide a steady stream of known income for reinvestment or current use by our clients and to dampen the volatility of balanced accounts.